- Policyholders -

 If You Don’t Agree with the Audit

-With your audit, you will receive written instructions on how to dispute your audit if you do not agree with it.
-Please send your dispute, the reason you disagree, and any supporting documentation in writing to the audit department.
-The contact information will be included with the paperwork we send you.
+When we have completed the audit of your policy, you will receive written instructions on how to dispute your audit if you do not agree with it.
+Please send your dispute, the reason you disagree, and any supporting documentation in writing to our Audit Department.
+The contact information will be included with the paperwork you receive.
 Remember to include your name and policy number on the dispute.
-You can print a Final Audit Dispute Form from the Resources & Documents page of our website.
+You can print a Payroll Verification Audit Dispute Form from the Resources & Documents page of our website.

 Audit Payment Plans